triton-inference-server/server/docs/protocol/extension_sequence.md

 Server Metadata.

 An inference request can specify that it is part of a sequence using the “sequence_id” parameter in the request and by using the “sequence_start” and “sequence_end” parameters to indicate the start and end of sequences.

-- "sequence_id" : uint64 value that indicates which sequence a request
+- "sequence_id" : a string or uint64 value that identifies the sequence to which a request belongs.
-  belongs to.
 All inference requests that belong to the same sequence must use the same sequence ID.
-A sequence ID of 0 indicates the inference request is not part of a sequence.
+A sequence ID of 0 or "" indicates the inference request is not part of a sequence.

 - "sequence_start" : boolean value if set to true in a request indicates that the request is the first in a sequence.
 If not set, or set to false the request is not the first in a sequence.
-If set the "sequence_id" parameter must be set to a non-zero value.
+If set the "sequence_id" parameter must be set to a non-zero or non-empty string value.

-- "sequence_end" : booleam value if set to true in a request indicates that the request is the last in a sequence.
+- "sequence_end" : boolean value if set to true in a request indicates that the request is the last in a sequence.
 If not set, or set to false the request is not the last in a sequence.
-If set the "sequence_id" parameter must be set to a non-zero value.
+If set the "sequence_id" parameter must be set to a non-zero or non-empty string value.

 ## HTTP/REST